pieterkdevilliers/priority-tracking/README.md

 -  Included are custom error handlers for 400, 403, 404 and 500 errors, with the option to navigate back to the desired section of the app.

 ### Features Left to Implement
-- **Auto-Relist Actions** - At some stage I would like to add an automated sevice which will automatically relist yesterdays uncompleted Actions to today, to save the user time in having to review the previous day's uncompleted Actions.
+- **Auto-Relist Actions** - At some stage I would like to add an automated service which will automatically relist yesterdays uncompleted Actions to today, to save the user time in having to review the previous day's uncompleted Actions.

 ##### [back to top](#table-of-contents)
 ---